Why Life Is Utter Hell

 "The Good Guys," based on all available evidence, definitely do not always win.

-it's actually pretty darn fuzzy figuring out who the good guys even
+Often, it's actually pretty darn fuzzy figuring out who the good guys even are.

-"Painkillers," in the long run, often make things more painful.
+"Painkillers," in the long run, sometimes make things more painful.

 "Many men do not know